Database

 ALTER TABLE `foo_orders` ADD `status` tinyint NOT NULL DEFAULT 0 COMMENT 'Status';

-When uninstalling the plugin, the uninstall method in Install.php will be called.
-It will automatically analyze which table creation statements are in install.sql and will automatically delete those tables, achieving the purpose of deleting database tables when the plugin is uninstalled.
+When a plugin is uninstalled, the uninstall method in Install.php is called.
+It automatically parses install.sql for CREATE TABLE statements and drops those tables, removing the database tables when the plugin is uninstalled.

-If you want to execute only your own uninstall.sql during uninstallation and not perform the automatic delete operation, just create plugin/{plugin_name}/uninstall.sql.
-In this way, the uninstall method will only execute the statements in the uninstall.sql file.
+If you prefer to run only your own uninstall.sql instead of the automatic table deletion, create plugin/{plugin_name}/uninstall.sql.
+In that case, the uninstall method will execute only the statements in uninstall.sql.